MarcoDiFrancesco/LittleProjects/Notes/Networks.md

 Layer 6: **Presentation** makes encryption, encoding and data rappresentation.

 Layer 7: **Application** provides to the applications the means to communicate and exchange data, e.g. FTP, SSH, POP3, IMAP, SMTP, HTTP.

+### TCP/IP

+The Internet protocol suite is the conceptual model and set of communication protocols used in the internet.
+It's known as TPC/IP because the of its fundamental protocols: **Transmission Control Protocol** (TCP) and **Internet Protocol** (IP).

 ### Structure of the internet